agile-ts/documentation/docs/main/StyleGuide.md

 ## 📝 index.ts

-Here we export our `core` Entities.
+Here we export our `core` entities, so that we can reach each entity without any problems.
-So that we can reach each Entity with just one import `import core from '../../core'`.
+Now we are able to just import our `core` and mutate each entity from it like `core.todo.addTodo(/**/)`.

 ```ts title="index.ts"
 import todo from "./controllers/todo";